 The Ancestral Puebloans created a thriving civilization that eventually raised towers and built hundred-room cities into the cliffs of Mesa Verde.
 There are several thousand sites in the area, earning Mesa Verde Country the honor of being called North America’s richest archaeological preserve.
-Many sites are open to the public for visitation, and there are several local museums and institutions dedicated to exploring and interpreting the culture and archaeology.
-The most famous of these is award-winning Mesa Verde National Park, bus visiting the other sites in the area provides a deeper look into the fascinating culture of the Ancestral Puebloan people.
+Many sites are open to the public for visitation, and there are several local museums and institutions dedicated to exploring and interpreting the region's culture and archaeology.
+The most famous of these is award-winning Mesa Verde National Park, but visiting the many other sites throughout the area provides a deeper look into the fascinating culture of the Ancestral Puebloan people.

 With all the Four Corners lodging options available in and around Mesa Verde Country, you'll be able to spend days just getting to see a part of all there is to see and learn.
 One day just isn't enough to take in all the history, culture, craft, local foods and wines, and so much more.